 Arranging a Field Trip

-To arrange a field trip, contact the Office of Historic Alexandria education coordinator at Alexandria Archaeology by email or at 703.746.4399.
+To arrange a field trip, contact the Alexandria Archaeology education coordinator through Alex311 or call the museum at 703.746.4399.

 If you would like to combine your visit with lessons at other Alexandria museums, please look over our list of sites offering educational programs before calling.
 The Alexandria Archaeology Museum can accommodate up to 20 students at a time for an Adventure Lesson.
 Large groups may be accommodated by dividing them into smaller groups and rotating site visits, as many of the historic properties are within easy walking distance of each other.

-The Alexandria Archaeology Museum and many other sites offer free admission to the groups from the Alexandria City Public Schools.
+The Alexandria Archaeology Museum and other City-owned museums offer free admission to groups from the Alexandria City Public Schools.
 Some also offer free programs to other public school groups.
-When making reservations, inquire about the fee structure
+When making reservations, inquire about the fee structure.

 Archaeology Adventure Lessons

-The Archaeology Adventure Lessons demonstrate the step-by-step process of archaeology through hands-on group activities using artifacts from the Alexandria Archaeology collection.
-The Adventure Lessons, held at the Alexandria Archaeology Museum, are suitable for school classes, scout groups, birthdays, summer camps, adult and senior groups.
-Call the archaeology educator at 703.746.4399 at lease two weeks in advance to schedule a lesson.
+The Adventure Lessons, held at the Alexandria Archaeology Museum, are suitable for school groups, scouts, camps, adult and senior groups.
+Contact the museum at least two weeks in advance to schedule a lesson.

-Lessons are free to Alexandria Public School Groups, and $2.00 per person ($20.00 minimum) for all other groups.
-The educator can also arrange combined tours with other Alexandria museums and historic properties.
+Lessons are free to Alexandria City Public School groups, and $3 per person ($40 minimum) for all other groups.
+Group leaders can also arrange combined tours with other Alexandria museums and historic properties.